Bioscience for Sustainable Agriculture and Food

-Our vision is to encourage a whole food-systems approach for agriculture and food security research, to deliver productive, resilient and sustainable food and farming.
+Our vision is to encourage a whole food-systems approach for sustainable agriculture and food research, to deliver productive, resilient and sustainable food and farming.

 We will continue to encourage research that will enhance UK and global food security by providing knowledge and evidence to farmers, food producers, processors, retailers, consumers and governments.
 This knowledge will enable them to respond and manage the challenges facing the UK food system and related global issues, including those confronting the Global South.